MacDue/Mank-Spec/spec/expressions.md

   - if `a` is an [lvalue](#binding-points), `a[idx]` is an lvalue.

 Additionally, if `a` is a [fixed-size array](#fixed-size-array-types):
-  - constant indexes must be in range
+  - constant indexes must be in its range

 If `a` is a [string type](#string-types):
   - the type of `a[idx]` is always `char`